Have questions? Need to speak with someone? We are here to help!

 What happens after I apply?

-Does the University verify information on the FAFSA?
+Does UF verify information on the FAFSA?

-“Federal Verification” is a review process, mandated by the federal government, to check the accuracy of information reported on financial aid documents submitted by students and their families.
+“Federal Verification” is a review process, mandated by the federal government, to check the accuracy of the information reported on financial aid documents submitted by students and their families.
 Nationwide, the federal government selects more than 30 percent of student financial aid applications for verification.

 If I’m eligible for aid, when will I receive it?

 Per regulations, federal financial aid cannot be disbursed more than 10 days prior to the first day of the semester.
-Most aid is disbursed during the first week of each semester.
+Most aid is disbursed during the first two weeks of each semester.
 Students who apply late or are selected for verification may receive their aid late.
 These students should be prepared to pay their initial costs from other sources.

 What financial aid-related materials do I need to gather and retain?